What is the meaning of personalised medicine and how can it be harnessed?

 Tel: 2255 2698

 Characterization of molecular mechanisms and signalling pathways in cancers.

 Molecular genetic and functional analyses of novel genes and important cellular pathways in liver cancer:

 One of this laboratory's research focuses is on the identification of tumour suppressor genes.
-We have previously characterised genes that may play important roles in the formation of liver cancer.
-We are continuing to characterise these novel tumour suppressor genes both genetically and functionally and to delineate their interacting partners and mechanisms.
-Characterisation of important cell signalling pathways is a major challenge in liver cancer research.
-We are characterising major oncogenic signalling pathways in liver cancer.
+We have previously characterize genes that may play important roles in the formation of liver cancer.
+We are continuing to characterize these novel tumour suppressor genes both genetically and functionally and to delineate their interacting partners and mechanisms.
+Characterization of important cell signalling pathways is a major challenge in liver cancer research.
+We are characterizing major oncogenic signalling pathways in liver cancer.
 We will also investigate the cooperation and crosstalk of this pathway with other critical genes and pathways.